clayandthepotter/event-registration-lab/READ_ME.md

       const app = express();
       app.use(express.json());
       // Import routes and middleware here
-​
       const PORT = 3001;
       app.listen(PORT, () => console.log(`Server running on http://localhost:${PORT}`));
       ```
 ​
 4. **Middleware**:
-​

   * In `middleware`, create `authMiddleware.js`.
   * Implement JWT token authentication logic.

-​
-5. **Routes**:
+5. **Routes**:​
-​

   * In `routes`, create `eventsRoutes.js` and `usersRoutes.js`.
   * Implement event handling and user authentication routes.
   * Authenticated users should be able to:
     1. Register for existing events
     2. Add new events
     3. See available events
   * Unauthenticated users should only be able to:
     1. See available events